raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

   //=> "alpha beta"
 ```

-This style allows us to make autovivifying hashes wherever we like, without having to set up a new class and a new module.
-This is exactly the approach explained in [implementing autovivification in Ruby hashes].
+This style allows us to make auto-vivifying hashes wherever we like, without having to set up a new class and a new module.
+This is exactly the approach explained in [implementing auto-vivification in Ruby hashes].

 Of course, in Ruby the `Hash` class comes baked in, so there's a good incentive to build upon a standard and very common data structure.
 In JavaScript, we have to build our own.
 If we're not that interested in classical OO, maybe we can back up and strip things down to their essentials?

-### autovivifying hashes in Javascript, the idiomatic approach
+### auto-vivifying hashes in Javascript, the idiomatic approach

 If we pare things down to their essentials, we can drop the entire `Hash` class and just use a function.
 Here it is calling itself by name: